Luke Browning: 2021

-On 9 September 2021 Browning announced that he would be making his debut in the GB3 Championship at Oulton Park.
-Driving for his title-winning outfit from the previous year, Browning experienced an eventful one off weekend in the 2021 season.
-Having finished his first race in the category in second place, only behind the dominant Zak O'Sullivan, Browning overtook the latter around the outside of turn one and went on to win the second race.
+On 9 September 2021, Browning announced that he would be making his debut in the GB3 Championship at Oulton Park.
+Driving for his title-winning outfit from the previous year, he experienced an eventful one off weekend in the 2021 season.
+He finished his first race in the category in second place, only behind the dominant Zak O'Sullivan, but was disqualified due to an illegal skid block.
+He overtook the latter around the outside of turn one and went on to win the second race.
 He was caught up in an unavoidable incident in the full reverse grid race 3 and retired shortly after.
+He was 25th in the standings.